 We see that the series expansion of the character of the vacuum representation for $\mathcal{W}_N$ is equal to that of $\mathcal{W}_{\infty}$ for all levels up to level $N$ (while at the next level the null state appears).
 Analogous results hold for characters of other completely degenerate representations.
 Note however, that this is not necessarily true for other classes of representations.
-For example, the Verma modules of $\mathcal{W}_N$ (which are irreducible for generic choice of highest weights and so stand at the opposite extreme than the completely degenerate representations) have $N-1$ states at level $1$, so there is no analogous stabilization as $N \to \infty$.
-In fact the Verma module of $\mathcal{W}_{1+\infty}$ has infinite states at level $1$ so the usual notion of (unrefined) character does not make sense in this case.
-Fixing the completely degenerate representation when sending $N \to \infty$ is a natural choice of the $N$-dependence of the weights as we take the limit.
+For example, the Verma modules of $\mathcal{W}_N$ (which are irreducible for generic choice of the highest weights and so stand at the opposite end than the completely degenerate representations) have $N-1$ states at level $1$, so there is no analogous stabilization as $N \to \infty$.
+In fact the Verma module of $\mathcal{W}_{1+\infty}$ has an infinite number of states at level $1$ so the usual notion of (unrefined) character does not make sense in this case.
+Fixing the Young diagram labels of the completely degenerate representation when sending $N \to \infty$ is a natural choice for the $N$-dependence of the weights as we take the large $N$ limit.

-Let us now proceed to computation of characters.
+Let us now proceed to computation of the characters.
 The starting point is the character formula for the irreducible completely degenerate representation $(\Lambda_+,\Lambda_-)$ of $\mathcal{W}_N$ minimal model $(p^\prime,p)$ (see \cite{Bouwknegt:1992wg,Gaberdiel:2011zw}),